-Research topics of interest to this group include: Statistical Modelling in Environmental and Ecological Science, Bayesian Methods of Statistical Inference, and Statistical Computing and Graphics.
+Research topics of interest to this group include: Statistical Modelling in Environmental and Ecological Science, Bayesian Methods of Statistical Inference, Machine Learning for Complex High Dimensional Data, and Statistical Computing and Graphics.

 |Mr. Jack McDonnell||Dr. Caroline Brophy

 |Predicting grass growth at farm level to allow producers to adapt to changing and volatile weather conditions (PhD)|

 |Dr. Áine Dooley||Dr. Caroline Brophy||Modelling techniques for biodiversity and ecosystem multifunctionality - theoretical development and application.
 (PhD)(2018)|

 |Dr. Mark O'Connell||Dr. Katarina Domijan & Dr. Catherine Hurley||Conditional Visualisation for Statistical Models.(PhD)(2017)|

 |Dr. Denise Earle||Dr. Catherine Hurley||Combinatorial methods for Data Visualization.
 (PhD) (2011)|

 - Conference on Applied Statistics Ireland (CASI) 2013. , 15-17 May, 2013.

 - Irish Statistical Association Short Course: The Association Graph and the Multigraph for Loglinear Models.
 3rd-4th November 2011.